sercankulcu/sercankulcu.github.io/_fun/the-intouchables.md

 I watched *The Intouchables* on an evening when I wanted something light.

-It made me laugh.

-That part was expected.
+The film made me laugh, which was expected.

-What I did not expect was how much the film would make me think about dignity.
+What I did not expect was to leave thinking about dignity.

-Philippe needs help with almost everything physical.

-That creates a difficult social situation around him.

-People become careful.

-Professional.

-Polite.
+Philippe requires assistance with almost every physical part of daily life.
+That fact organizes the people around him.
+They become professional, careful and courteous.

-Sometimes too polite.
+Sometimes too courteous.

-Driss enters without that caution.

-He jokes.

-He argues.

-He treats Philippe as a man rather than as a medical condition.
+Driss arrives without the correct training and, more importantly, without the correct reverence.
+He jokes, argues, becomes impatient and treats Philippe as a man whose disability is real but not exhaustive.

 That distinction is the heart of the film for me.

-Care can become dehumanizing when the person receiving it is reduced to the care they need.
+Care can accidentally shrink a person into the list of care they require.

 Medication.